 Outside of Dayton in Southwestern Ohio, Yellow Springs is a Charming, Offbeat Village with Colorful Shops, Art Galleries, Eateries, Studio Tours and More

 Yellow Springs is outside of Dayton in southwestern Ohio and is home to tiny Antioch College (135 students).
 It began as a utopian community in 1825 and takes its name from a nearby natural spring rich in yellow iron ore.

-Yellow Springs Chamber Music presents string ensembles, flute recitals, wine tastings and more.
+String ensembles, flute recitals, wine tastings and more are presented by Yellow Springs Chamber Music.
 The Saturday farmers' market has two locations, and there is an organic grocery.
 Chains stores are in short supply.
 Housing includes Cape Cods, bungalows, Victorians and Federal styles.

 A bicycle path runs through the village, and two nearby state nature preserves provide plenty of opportunities for hiking, bird watching and camping.

 Percentage of Population Age 45 or Better: 43%

 Cost of Living: 16% below the national average

 Climate: Summer temperatures are in the 70s, 80s and 90s.
 Winter temperatures are in the teens, 20s and 30s, and skies are often overcast.
 On average, the area receives 40 inches of rain and 30 inches of snow each year.

 Public Transit: Yes

 At Least One Hospital Accepts Medicare Patients?
 No, but Greene Memorial Hospital, eight miles away, accepts Medicare patients.